SpaceX launches 4 astronauts for NASA after private flight

 She credits supportive family and mentors — including Mae Jemison, the first Black woman in space in 1992 — for “ultimately being able to live my dream.”

+Also cheering Watkins on was another geologist: Apollo 17’s Harrison Schmitt, who walked on the moon in 1972.
+She invited the retired astronaut to the launch, along with his wife.
+“We sort of consider ourselves the Jessica team,” he said, chuckling.

 Like Watkins, NASA astronaut and test pilot Bob Hines is making his first spaceflight.
-It’s the second visit for the European Space Agency’s lone female astronaut, Samantha Cristoforetti, a former Italian Air Force fighter pilot, and NASA’s Kjell Lindgren, a physician.
+It’s the second visit for Lindgren, a physician, and the European Space Agency’s lone female astronaut, Samantha Cristoforetti, a former Italian Air Force fighter pilot.

+Cristoforetti turned 45 on Tuesday, “so she really celebrates and is very happy with a big smile in the capsule,” said the European Space Agency’s director general, Josef Aschbacher.
+“She’s really a role model and she’s doing an enormously fabulous job on doing exactly that.”

 The just-completed private flight was NASA’s first dip into space tourism after years of opposition.
 The space agency said the three people who paid $55 million each to visit the space station blended in while doing experiments and educational outreach.
 They were accompanied by a former NASA astronaut employed by Houston-based Axiom Space, which arranged the flight.